kyma-project/kyma/docs/serverless-v2/08-02-expose-lambda.md

     export NAMESPACE={LAMBDA_NAMESPACE}
     ```

-    >**NOTE:** Lambda takes the name from the Function CR name.
+    >**NOTE:** Function takes the name from the Function CR name.
 The APIRule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

-2. Create an APIRule CR for your lambda.
+2. Create an APIRule CR for your function.
 It is exposed on port `80` that is the default port of the [Service Placeholder](#architecture-architecture).

     ```yaml
     cat <<EOF | kubectl apply -f -